An increase in used electric cars for sale

 Buying a second-hand electric vehicle used to be difficult and feel risky.
 Nowadays open up your favourite classifieds site and – more often than not – you will find a handful of used electric vehicles (EVs) for sale.
+For example, the AA has hundreds available.

 As concerns about emissions continue to grow so does the supply and demand of electric cars – spurred on by new technologies, new partnerships, new models and improving infrastructure.

 Sales figures alone aptly demonstrate the rising interest in electric cars, so far in 2019 sales of pure electric vehicles have risen by over 60% and – while they only account for a minuscule 0.6% of the market – that number will only grow as time marches on.
+With commercial vehicles such as the Renault Kangoo, Nissan eNV200, Mercedes eVito and Volkswagen eTransporter all becoming more popular electric commercial vehicles of choice.

 Ever-increasing sales of new EVs means that there is now a far wider range of all-electric hatchbacks, SUVs and saloons available on the used market.
 So if you’re thinking about taking the plunge, this might be the right time.